aurowallet/docs/reference/api-reference/mina-provider/methods.md

 ```

 ### **addChain**

-Used for add Chain or switch extension wallet chain
+Used for add Chain or switch extension wallet chain. `since mina-signer 0.2.7`

 ```javascript
 type AddChainArgs = {